murphyk/iclr25/_posts/2025-04-28-distill-example.md

 ## Sampling and Straightness Misnomer

 Deterministic sampling is simpler, let's focus on that first.
-Imageine you want to use your trained denoiser model to transform random noise into a datapoint.
+Imagine you want to use your trained denoiser model to transform random noise into a datapoint.

 In both frameworks deterministic sampling comes down to integrating an ODE.
 One of the choice we have, is the numerical method to compute the ODE.
-A famous inegrator is the DDIM sampler, which analyically integrates the sampling ODE for a *constant* prediction from your network.
-Of course the network prediction is not constant, but if the stepsize is small enough one hopes it suffices.
+The default method in diffusion literature is the DDIM sampler, which analyically integrates the sampling ODE for a *constant* prediction from your network.
+Of course the network prediction is not constant, but for small step sizes the approximation gets arbitrarily close to the true ODE path.
 We have seen this sampler in the introduction section before and it is:

 $$
 {\bf z}_{s} = \alpha_{s} \hat{\bf x} + \sigma_{s} \hat{\boldsymbol \epsilon},\\
 $$

 Recall that rescalings of $\alpha_t$ $\sigma_t$ should not matter, instead the important thing is their ratio $\alpha_t / \sigma_t$.
 What's special about DDIM is that it is insensitive to rescalings of $\alpha_t$ and $\sigma_t$.
 No matter whether your schedule is variance preserving, variance exploding or flow matching, it gives the same answer!<d-footnote>You may have to rescale your inputs and outputs of your neural net for this, but it is pretty straightforward.
-Other choices in literature are standard Euler method or higher-order methods, but these give different results with different schedules.</d-footnote>
+Other choices in literature are standard Euler method or higher-order methods, but these give different results with different results depending on the choice of $\alpha$ and $\sigma$.</d-footnote>

 An interesting special case is the standard flow matching interpolation ($\alpha_t = 1. - t$, $\sigma_t = t$).
 In this case Euler integration (used by flow matching) is exactly the same as DDIM.